savycodr/crystal-game/README.md

 * The application generates a random number between 19-120 for the target number.
 It  genertates a random number between 1-12 for each crystal value.

+* Utilizes a reset.css from Eric A. Meyer (meyerweb) to reset all CSS to a baseline.
+This was done to make the webpage look the same across all web browsers.

 * This game is mobile responsive.
 It is fun to play on your phone or tablet.

 ### Credits